DarthCharles/sofe-ror/readme.md

   - Linux: https://www.docker.com/products/docker#/linux

 ### To run the application:
-* Clone this repo: `git clone https://github.com/Nearsoft/sofe.git`
+* Clone this repo: `https://github.com/DarthCharles/sofe-ror` or click download to desktop.
 * Go to the project folder `cd sofe/stage-4/`
 * 1st build your container images by running: `docker-compose build`
 * Too fire up all of your app's containers run `docker-compose up`